 When Should I Stop Wearing Contact Lenses Before LASIK?

 This answer depends on several factors.
-The contact lense material is one of them.
-Hard plastics such as glass tend to change the structure of the eye to a greater degree than compared to soft materials.
-This means that it will take more time for the eyes to revert to their natural shape.
+The contact lens material is one of them.
 Another determining factor is how long you have had the contact lenses on.
-Regardless of these factors, it is advisable to discontinue use from two weeks to four months before surgery.
 The precise period is determined after a doctor’s examination.

 Do I Need Contact Lenses after the LASIK Surgery?

 In most cases, LASIK surgery yields a 20/20 vision.
 However, there are times when the surgery is not entirely effective.
-In such cases, you may need to use your contact lenses.
-These instances are rare though.
 If the doctor advises you to continue with the contacts, you need to give ample time for the eye to heal before reverting to contacts.
 In this case, you’ll be given an exact timeframe to follow.

 It’s important to note that your contacts will need refitting after the eye heals.
 This is because the eye takes a new shape after the surgery.
 Additionally, your doctor may recommend eye drops to deal with dry eyes, which are a common symptom after eye surgery.